Top 10 Banned and Challenged Books to Share in a Little Free Library

 By Sarah Nelson

-How can you celebrate Banned Books Week 2023?
-By sharing banned books in Little Free Libraries!
+Banned Books Week typically takes place in the last week of September every year, and we know just the way to celebrate: share banned books in Little Free Libraries!
+We even created a book ban map showing book ban hotspots and corresponding Little Free Library locations.
 Not sure which books to share?
 Inspired by our Read in Color recommended reads, staff favorites, and the ALA’s list, we’ve put together our top 10 banned books to share in Little Free Libraries.
 So what are you waiting for?
 Download the Little Free Library mobile app, find a little library near you, and share some banned books!

 1. The Hate U Give by Angie Thomas